thedaviddias/bfdes.in/posts/property-based-testing.md

 ```

 Again, a couple of language-specific features are employed that we should be aware of:
-* The `lazy` modifier means the random object is created once, and only at runtime
+* We exploit the fact `Option` is a container type to write succinct code to fail the test
 * `withFixture` is invoked in such a way that the method call looks like a control abstraction

 The strategy in use to generate samples does not adequately cover the situation where arrays to sort are saturated with duplicate keys.
 Additionally, the tests fail to verify that our implementation of MergeSort is stable.
 Both shortcomings can be addressed with extra code, but it is cleaner to do so with ScalaCheck.